erikkvietelaitis/COS40005-Intrusion-Detection-System/README.md

 <!-- GETTING STARTED -->

 ## Getting Started

-<!--INSTALLING CHROMIA HOST BASED IDS -->
+### Prerequisites
 Users that want to try Chromia Host Based IDS will have to download via GitHub the install.sh script.
 This script will work to install all required dependences as well as create the required software.

-Once cloned from GitHub using
+This can be completed via downlaoding the script via:

-git clone and the Github link
+Once the install script is download

-You will need to install Chromia.
+<!--INSTALLING CHROMIA HOST BASED IDS -->
-Chromia has a limited install distrubtion[^1] and has limited testing, please submit report bugs realted to the Guthub Repo for further assesment, but at this time development has no plans for expanding to other distros.
+You will need to install Chromia via the install.sh scripte Chromia has a limited install distrubtion[^1] and has limited testing, please submit report bugs realted to the Guthub Repo for further assesment, but at this time development has no plans for expanding to other distros.

 Installation can be completed via changing to the directory where Chromia was installed and then run: